 Is It Hard to Get Into the University of Michigan?

-The University of Michigan has an acceptance rate of 22.9%.
-This means that for every 100 applicants, about 23 are admitted.
-The other 77 receive a rejection letter.
+For the 2021-2022 application cycle, the University of Michigan has an acceptance rate of 20.2%.
+This means that for every 100 applicants, about 20 are admitted.
+The other 80 receive a rejection letter.

 In comparison to other universities, the University of Michigan’s acceptance rate makes it very selective.
 However, it’s not as competitive as Ivy League universities or other schools with a similar level of prestige.